Children, including those sired with prostitutes, can inherit property under Kenyan laws

 Mbugua Githere died in 1997, and he was so rich his family couldn’t trace all his properties due to lack of proper record

-Mbugua Githere died in 1997, and he was so rich his family couldn’t trace all his properties due to lack of proper records, according to, A handful of Terere, the posthumous biography written by the late novelist Mwangi Gicheru.
+Mbugua Githere died in 1997, and he was so rich his family couldn’t trace all his properties due to lack of proper records, according to, A handful of Terere, his posthumous biography written by the late novelist Mwangi Gicheru.

 Simon Mbugua, now a father of three, recalled driving to Gachie to bury his dad and “I had just bought a Mercedes from Kimani Wamatangi (now Kiambu Governor) and my step brothers thought I had gone to fight for inheritance.
 The foodstuff I had brought to help with the funeral were rudely thrown away and distributed to villagers.
 I told them I will be richer than my father.”